sjstretton/screwed/00-APerfectStorm.md

 Economists study scarcity, amongst other things.
 Here we focus on three forms of scarcity.
 Space is limited, although it is more limited in some places - like Hong Kong - than others - like Siberia.
 Time is limited too.
 What I do today can never be given back.
 And finally, resources, like energy, are limited.
 Humans live off stored-up sunlight - coal oil and gas.
 But using this stored-up sunlight threatens much greater storms in the future.
 One great issue is sheer momentum.
 Our whole economic way of life is 'locked in' to a particular course and the message is 'don't stop me now'.

-So if the world of ideas - often economic ideas - now influences our very planet, how on earth did we get into this situation in the first place?
+So if the world of ideas - often economic ideas - now influences the health of our very planet, how on earth did we get into this situation in the first place?
 We go back in time to the era of Adam Smith and then run the clock forward observing revolutions of politics, technology and ideas.